NFL Team Grades for Week 3

 Buffalo Bills head coach Sean McDermott's decision to take over defensive play-calling (according to him, it's still a collaborative effort) is looking like the right move.
 The Minnesota Vikings didn't have an answer for his defense for nearly four full quarters and only found points in garbage time.

-While the dramatic turnaround of Buffalo's defense should be the big takeaway from this game, all the buzz has been about rookie quarterback Josh Allen.
+While the dramatic turnaround of Buffalo's defense should be the big takeaway, all the buzz has been about rookie quarterback Josh Allen.
 The Wyoming product finished 15-of-22 for 196 yards and a touchdown while rushing for two more.

 Allen still has a lot to learn about being an NFL signal-caller—avoiding unnecessary hits is lesson No. 1—but it's hard to deny his athleticism and arm strength.
 Both were on full display against the Vikings, and it was easy to see the raw potential that made the Bills fall in love with him.